akiaxin/ProgrammingPortfolio/README.md

 ## Individual Projects (2023-2024)

 ### Word Maker
 Combine random prefixes, suffixes, and root words to create new and fun words!
+Though they may not always make sense, you will occasionally stumble upon unexpected gems that are absurdly hilarious and profound.

 ![Gameplay]()

 [Source Code]()

 ### Pig Latin Translator